obinesto/youtube-clone/README.md

 # YouTube Clone

-A modern progressive web application built with Next.js, Node.js, React, and Supabase.
-This application replicates core YouTube functionalities with a clean, responsive interface.
+A modern progressive web application (PWA) built with Next.js, React, and Supabase.
+This application replicates core YouTube functionalities with a clean, responsive interface and includes features like push notifications and offline capabilities.

 ## 🚀 Features